Notice-Green-GISD Board calls for Nov. Prop A election

-Six of our schools are in the process of transitioning to new Innovative Choice school models.
-Campus administrators, district leaders and the school communities collaborated in developing themes for the new schools that would be attractive to neighborhood students.
+Six of our schools have adopted Innovative Choice school models.
+Campus administrators, district leaders and the school communities collaborated in developing themes for the schools that would be attractive to neighborhood students.
 Visit the school websites to learn more about the specific opportunities at these Innovative Schools of Choice.

 On this page